How to Draw a Realistic Eye — Easy Step-by-Step Guide for Adults

 Quick answer

-To draw a realistic eye, you need a graphite pencil set, blending stump, eraser, and drawing paper, taking about 45 minutes.
+To draw a realistic eye, you need a graphite pencil set (HB, 2B, 4B), blending stump, kneaded eraser, white plastic eraser, and drawing paper, taking about 45 minutes.
 Start by sketching the basic outline of the eye shape.
 This intermediate activity has 12 steps and is perfect for adults seeking to improve their drawing skills.

 What you need